 Now we have arrived at allopatric speciation.
 This type of speciation probably occurs more frequently in nature than sympatric speciation.
 Allopatric speciation leads to the formation of a new species in a population that is not in direct contact with other populations of the parent species.
 Thus, ecological and genetic interactions do not occur between members of the parent and the newly formed daughter species, or this occurs to only a limited degree and the whole process of speciation is easier.
 On the other hand, if the old and new species later come into contact, they need not yet have sufficiently strong reproductive isolation barriers, can cross together and, if the viability or fertility of the crosses is not substantially reduced, can once again merge into a single species.
-However, if the time of genetic isolation of the two species is suitably long, a sufficient number of incompatible mutations is accumulated in the gene pools of the two species, so that adequate genetic isolation of the two species is finally provided by postzygotic reproductive isolation barriers consisting in the lack of viability or infertility of any crossbreeds.
-The results of experiments and observations in nature have shown that, when the two populations are exposed to substantially different selection pressures, mutually incompatible mutations can accumulate faster in their gene pools and a substantially shorter time can be sufficient for the formation of internal reproduction barriers.9 pressure on the formation of prezygotic reproduction barriers and far more time would be required for the formation of postzygotic reproduction barriers as a consequence of accumulation of incompatible mutations.
+However, if the time of genetic isolation between the two species is suitably long, a sufficient number of incompatible mutations will be accumulated in the gene pools of the two species, so that adequate genetic isolation of the two species is finally provided by postzygotic reproductive isolation barriers consisting of the lack of viability or infertility of any crossbreeds.
+The results of experiments and observations in nature have shown that, when the two populations are exposed to substantially different selection pressures, mutually incompatible mutations can accumulate faster in their gene pools and a substantially shorter time can be sufficient for the formation of internal reproduction barriers.

+In domestic animals, the breeder ensures reproduction isolation of the members of new breeds in that he decides which individuals are to breed together.
+As a consequence, large differences between the appearances of various breeds can be achieved in a small number of generations; however, reproduction isolation barriers are not formed simultaneously.
+There is no selective pressure on the formation of prezygotic reproduction barriers and far more time would be required for the formation of postzygotic reproduction barriers as a consequence of accumulation of incompatible mutations.
 Thus, a dachshund and St. Bernard dog remain members of the same species and can breed successfully.
 In the absence of constant intervention on the part of human beings, all the breeds of dogs would gradually merge into a single breed - the universal mongrel.
 Alright, I'll admit it - this wouldn't be very easy for St. Bernard dogs and dachshunds, but through at least one or two generations of intermediaries, the genes of both breeds could bark in the form of a single cute puppy.